royoelen/DataQC/README.md

     - For Affymetrix arrays we expect that gene **expression matrix has already gone through the standard preprocessing** and is in the same format as was used in eQTLGen phase 1 analyses (incl. array probe names).
 - Genotype-to-expression linking file (gte).
 Tab-delimited file, no header, 2 columns: sample ID in genotype data, corresponding sample ID in gene expression data.

+### Required inputs

+`--cohort_name`                 Name of the cohort.

+`--bfile`                       Path to the unimputed genotype files in plink bed/bim/fam format (without extensions bed/bim/fam).

+`--genome_build`                Genome build of the cohort.
+Either hg19, GRCh37, hg38 or GRCh38.
+Defaults to hg19.

+`--expfile`                     Path to the un-preprocessed gene expression matrix (genes/probes in the rows, samples in the columns).
+Can be from RNA-seq experiment or from array.
+NB!
+For Affymetrix arrays (AffyU219, AffyExon) we assume that standard preprocessing and normalisation is already done.

+`--gte`                         Genotype-to-expression linking file.
+Tab-delimited, no header.
+First column: sample ID for genotype data.
+Second column: corresponding sample ID for gene expression data.
+Can be used to filter samples from the analysis.

+`--exp_platform`                Gene expression platform.
+HT12v3, HT12v4, HuRef8, RNAseq, AffyU219, AffyHumanExon.

+`--outdir`                      Path to the output directory.

 ### Additional settings

 There are five arguments which can be used to adjust certain outlier detection thresholds.
 These should be adjusted after initial run with the default settings and after investigating the diagnostic plots in the `Report_DataQc_[cohort name].html`.
 Then the pipeline should be re-run with adjusted settings.

 `--GenOutThresh` Threshold for declaring genotype sample genetic outlier, based on LOF "outlierness" metric.
 Default is 0.4.